MagicCrypto/Whitepapers/README.md

 # Whitepapers
-This repo will let the public read the whitepapers of all the Magic tokens.
+To store the whitepapers of all Magic tokens.

 Homepage: https://magiccrypto.github.io/